The Employment Law Review: Mexico

 Consent is the only lawful basis for the processing of personal data in Mexico by private parties, with certain exceptions set forth by law.
 This means that, for the collection and processing of personal data, the general rule is that the data subject must (1) be informed by means of a privacy notice3 about the personal data to be processed, the purposes for the processing, the personal data transfers and the means to exercise their access, rectification, cancellation and opposition rights, among other specific information established in the DPL and the Regulations, and (2) consent to the privacy notice.
 Data subjects can provide their consent explicitly (i.e., verbally, in writing, electronically or through any other technological means available) or tacitly, if a data subject has 'access' to a privacy notice and expresses no opposition to it.
 To process financial personal data or any other data relating to patrimony, controllers require a data subject's explicit consent; and when processing sensitive personal data, controllers require the explicit and written consent of the data subject, through handwritten or digital signature or other identification procedure.
 All other personal data may be processed with the data subject's tacit consent.

 In line with the exceptions set forth in the DPL, the data subject's consent is not required for the processing of personal data if it is necessary to comply with obligations derived from a legal relationship, such as a labour contract, entered into by the data subject (employee) and the data controller (employer).
 Candidates for employment do not fall within this exception as they do not have any legal relationship with the employer, so their consent is required if their personal data is to be transferred to a third party.

-Under Article 48 of the Regulations, the employer is compelled to implement at least the following measures to comply with the accountability principle:
+Under Article 48 of the Regulations, the employer is compelled to implement, as a minimum, the following measures to comply with the accountability principle: